YixinLi99/Gaussian-Tutorials/Gaussian_Tutorial.md

 • (d,p) or ** type : p-type functions added on to Hydrogens, d-type functions added on to all other atoms, f-type functions added on to transition metals
 > https://barrett-group.mcgill.ca/tutorials/Gaussian%20tutorial.pdf
+where EmpiricalDispersion:
+it is advised to use it at any occasions
 ```
 END
 echo "Job done."